poulti/brain-pages/docs/autonomous-underearth-house.md

 # Build of the house
 ## Waterproof/damp proof
-- Maybe a container type, like the garden house (good isolation and watertight)
+- Maybe a container type, like the garden house (good isolation and watertight).
+Probably easier to have a prefab pod that is built for this condition and test outside, and just dig a big hole for it.

 ## Ventilation + filtration system
 - Heat pump for to warming or cooling